robertvanduursen/PySieged/README.md

 # PySieged
-An unofficial Python module for the video game Besieged
+An unofficial Python toolkit for the video game Besieged

+# Disclaimer
+The game Besieged is owner by Spiderling Studios.
+Go and play the game!